isomerpages/nparks-festival/_programmes/Arts & Culture/Arts & Culture @ Festival Site.md

 * **Upcycled wood cookie ornament painting** <br>
-Come explore and understand the biodiversity in West Coast Park and making use of upcycled materials to create art.
+Who needs paper when you have wood cookies?
+Using cross-cut sections of wood and your creativity, put together art pieces using upcycled materials while learning about biodiversity in West Coast Park.

 ![Wood Cookie art](/images/parks%20fest%20wood%20cookie%20art.jpg)